 Reduced revenues and stiff margins may lead you to desperate measures such as slashing down monetary incentives and even getting rid of people.
 But that is not the way to go.
-Here are some proposed ways to reduce labor costs, you can use to cut down the restaurant labor costs in your restaurant business.
+Here are some proposed ways to reduce labor costs, you can use to cut down the restaurant labor costs.

 1. Control Attrition Rate

-According to a study, Hospitality sector in India has the highest attrition within the country and globally too.
-Attrition related costs include recruitment and training of new workers, not to forget the lost man-hours and efficiency.
+According to a study, the Hospitality sector in India has the highest attrition within the country and globally too.
+Attrition related costs include recruitment and training of new workers, not to forget the lost working hours and efficiency.
 Heavy competition, long working hours and foraying for growth opportunities elsewhere are the driving factors behind this phenomenon.
-High attrition rate is one of the major reasons behind the towering restaurant labor costs.
+The high attrition rate is one of the primary reasons behind the towering restaurant labor costs.

-Providing better growth opportunities, offering incentives, and introducing employee loyalty programmes and improving work culture can go a long way in controlling attrition rate.
-A well-defined employee welfare policy and team building exercises are also known to be very effective in employee retention.
+Providing better growth opportunities, offering incentives, and introducing employee loyalty programs and improving work culture can go a long way in controlling attrition rate.
+A clear employee welfare policy and team-building exercises are also known to be very useful in employee retention.
 This article will tell you how to keep your restaurant staff happy and keep them from leaving.

 2. Work on an Appropriate Salary Structure

-Commission based salary structure can work wonders on cost control angle and acts as a great motivator for the employees too.
-Therefore, it is advisable to have a composite compensatory package for the staff which includes fixed and commission/performance based incentive structure.
-If you have any pension or retirement plans, then convert them into profit-sharing programmes.
-The temporary or part-time workforce can be appointed on a complete commission- based compensatory structure.
+Commission-based salary structure can work wonders on cost control angle and acts as an excellent motivator for the employees too.
+Therefore, it is advisable to have a composite compensatory package for the staff which includes fixed and commission/performance-based incentive structure.
+If you have any pension or retirement plans, then convert them into profit-sharing programs.
+The temporary or part-time workforce can be appointed on a full commission- based compensatory structure.

 You can review the perquisites and salary levels regularly and eliminate the costs that put you above the industry average.
-This step should be taken only after an open discussion with employees who would be affected by this step otherwise it might lead to a high employee turnover.
+This step should be taken only after an open discussion with employees who would be affected by this step otherwise it might lead to high employee turnover.